at-oliverapps/media3-compose-utils/README.md

                 YourFullScreenViewOrMiniPlayer(it)
             }

-            but in some rare circumstances it has to be initialised like this mediaController?.let { player ->
+            //but in some rare circumstances it has to be initialised like this mediaController?.let { player ->
                 val currentMediaItem = rememberCurrentMediaItemState(player)
                 currentMediaItem.mediaItem?.let { _ ->